imjustinzero/UAIU-LIVE/replit.md

 - **Leaderboard**: Real-time rankings by total credits (visible only to logged-in users).
 - **Action Log**: Live feed of platform activities.
 - **Authentication**: Secure session-based authentication.
-- **AI Matchmaking**: Automatic match with AI bot if no opponent found in 1 second.
+- **AI Matchmaking**: 10-second countdown for finding opponents, with instant "Match Now" button to immediately pair with AI bot.
 Bots appear as real players with creative names.

 ### System Design Choices
 The system employs a client-server architecture.
 The server manages all critical game logic, credit transactions, and user authentication to ensure fairness and prevent cheating.
 Data is persisted in a PostgreSQL database, ensuring state consistency across server restarts.
 Socket.IO is used for low-latency real-time game state synchronization.